amosvmcr2020/Clock-In-Tool-DevOps/README.md

 - `docker-compose up --build`

 Within the `docker-compose.yaml` there is also a database service which starts a postgres image and sets the appropriate environment variables for the backend to link up to it.

+There is more information on how to run each aspect of the app individually in the `frontend` and `backend` readme files.

 ## About the CI/CD Pipeline